Authentic Tai Chi classes in

 "Tai Chi Form" = T'ai Chi Ch'uan / Taijiquan = a solo practice

 The style we teach in TCF is the 37-posture Yang Short Form, as developed by Professor Cheng Man-Ch'ing - the first person to teach his Tai Chi outside of China.
 There are other Yang styles, and other styles whose lineage is via other ancient families, eg Chen or Wu.
 China once banned Tai Chi, but has now re-introduced a 24-posture "official" form.
-We teach the Form at Beginners, Fundamentals, and Intermediate levels.

 3 minutes on the concept of Qi